Articles/Can Dogs Eat Yogurt? Probiotics and Dairy for Dogs

 • Large dogs (50+ lbs): 2-3 tablespoons per serving

-Other Dairy Products: Quick Reference
+Other Dairy: Quick Reference

-• Butter and cream, Too high in fat.
-Can trigger pancreatitis in susceptible dogs
+• Butter and cream: too high in fat, can trigger pancreatitis in susceptible dogs

 🩺Disclaimer: This article is for informational purposes only and is not a substitute for professional veterinary advice, diagnosis, or treatment.
 Always consult a qualified veterinarian before making changes to your pet's diet, health routine, or medication.